Rethinking citizen engagement for an inclusive energy transition

 - Who (the target groups and protagonists of the process)

-Focusing on the issue of form, we argue that processes for interaction between citizens and governments should be designed in a way that is more future oriented, organised over the long term, in closer proximity to citizens and with attention to the powerful role of ‘in-betweeners’ and ‘in-between’ places such as community houses, where people can meet to deliberate on the wide range of possible futures for their neighbourhood.
+Focusing on the issue of form, we argue that processes for interaction between citizens and governments should be designed in a more future-oriented way, organised over the long term, in closer proximity to citizens and with attention to the powerful role of 'in-betweeners' and 'in-between' places such as community houses, where people can meet to deliberate on the wide range of possible futures for their neighbourhood.

-This is an ongoing project of the Urban Futures Studio.
+'Rethinking citizen engagement for an inclusive energy transition' is an ongoing project of the Urban Futures Studio.
 Interested to know more?
-Please contact Irene Bronsvoort.
+Don't hesitate to get in touch with Irene Bronsvoort.